denoland/deno/std/manual.md

 ## Compiler API

-Deno supports runtime access to the built in TypeScript compiler.
+Deno supports runtime access to the built-in TypeScript compiler.
 There are three methods in the `Deno` namespace that provide this access.

 ### `Deno.compile()`